wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 10\.
 Excerpted from Douglas Rushkoff, "The Real Threat of Blogs," _Douglas Rushkoff_, 5 Sep.
 2004, http://www.rushkoff.com/2004/09/real-threat-of-blogs.php (accessed 16 Nov.
 2005).

-addressed both in this article and in the previous excerpt are also explored in more

-detail in Douglas Rushkoff, Get Back in the Box: Innovation from the Inside Out (London: CollinsBusiness, 2005).
+Issues addressed both in this article and in the previous excerpt are also explored in more detail in Douglas Rushkoff, _Get Back in the Box: Innovation from the Inside Out_ (London: CollinsBusiness, 2005).

 11\.
 Chris Anderson, "The Long Tail," Wired Magazine 12.10 (Oct.
 2004).